thosoo/GameYob/README.md

 - Gameboy Printer emulation
 - GBS music playback

-See the GBAtemp thread for more information:
+## See the GBAtemp thread for more information

 http://gbatemp.net/threads/gameyob-a-gameboy-emulator-for-ds.343407/